TapWithUs/tap-ios-sdk/README.md

 For example: if combination equls 3 - it's binary form is 00101, Which means that the thumb and the middle fingers are tapped.
 For your convenience, you can convert the binary format into fingers boolean array (explanation follows)

+### moused(identifier:String, velocityX:Int16, velocityY:Int16, isMouse:Bool)

+This function will be called when the user is using the TAP as a mouse. velocityX and velocityY are the velocities of the mouse movement.
+These values can be multiplied by a constant to simulate "mouse sensitivity" option. isMouse is a boolean that determine if the movement is real (true) or falsely detected by the TAP (false).

 ## Adding a TAPKitDelegate :